-House prices in the three months to February 2017 were 1.7% higher than in the three months to November 2016.
+House prices in the three months to July 2017 were 0.2% lower than in the three months to April 2017.

 The Halifax House Price Index is the UK's longest running monthly house price series with data covering the whole country going back to January 1983.